pingcap/docs-cn/clustered-indexes.md

 ## Limitations

-Currently, there are two types of limitations for the clustered index feature.
+Currently, there are several different types of limitations for the clustered index feature.
 See the following:

 - Situations that are not supported and not in the support plan:
-    - Using the clustered index feature together with TiDB Binlog is not supported.
-After TiDB Binlog is enabled, TiDB only allows creating a single integer primary key as a clustered index.
-TiDB Binlog does not replicate data changes of existing tables with clustered indexes to the downstream.
-If you need to replicate tables with clustered indexes, use [TiCDC](/ticdc/ticdc-overview.md) instead.
     - Using clustered indexes together with the attribute [`SHARD_ROW_ID_BITS`](/shard-row-id-bits.md) is not supported.
 Also, the attribute [`PRE_SPLIT_REGIONS`](/sql-statements/sql-statement-split-region.md#pre_split_regions) does not take effect on tables with clustered indexes.
     - Downgrading tables with clustered indexes is not supported.
 If you need to downgrade such tables, use logical backup tools to migrate data instead.
 - Situations that are not supported yet but in the support plan:
     - Adding, dropping, and altering clustered indexes using `ALTER TABLE` statements are not supported.
+- Limitations for specific versions:
+    - In v5.0, using the clustered index feature together with TiDB Binlog is not supported.
+After TiDB Binlog is enabled, TiDB only allows creating a single integer column as the clustered index of a primary key.
+TiDB Binlog does not replicate data changes (such as insertion, deletion, and update) on existing tables with clustered indexes to the downstream.
+If you need to replicate tables with clustered indexes to the downstream, upgrade your cluster to v5.1 or use [TiCDC](/ticdc/ticdc-overview.md) for replication instead.

 After TiDB Binlog is enabled, if the clustered index you create is not a single integer primary key, TiDB returns the following error: